Seared shrimp tacos are topped with a homemade roasted tomatillo sauce, citrusy slaw and cheese. A fantastic meal!

-When I married my husband, lover of all food Mexican, I realized it was time to venture beyond jalapeno peppers and refried beans.
+When I married my husband, lover of all food Mexican, I realized it was time to venture beyond jalapeño peppers and refried beans.
 The best thing he did to help me along this culinary road, though perhaps a little self-serving (I'm not complaining in the least), was to buy me a copy of Rick Bayless' Mexican Kitchen.
 My first foray into the world of ancho chiles and moles was when I made Rick Bayless' Smoky Peanut Mole Recipe with Pork Tenderloin for my husband's fortieth birthday.
 It was nothing short of spectacular.
 This tomatillo sauce, which I altered slightly, has become another one of our favorites.
 Paired with spicy grilled shrimp and a sweet-tart slaw, and wrapped in a warm corn tortilla, it makes a colorful and flavorful meal.

-The tomatillo sauce:
+The tomatillo sauce

+Preheat the broiler.
 Husk and wash 8 to 9 medium tomatillos.

 Place the baking sheet under the broiler and cook until the tomatillos begin to blacken and start releasing some of their juices.
 Remove the baking sheet from the oven and let cool until the tomatillos are cool enough to handle.

-Heat 2 teaspoons olive oil in a large skillet over medium heat.
-Add ½ white onion, diced into ¼-inch pieces.
+Place the tomatillos into the bowl of a food processor or blender.
+Squeeze the roasted garlic into the processor.
+Heat olive oil in a large skillet over medium heat.
+Add the diced white onion.
 Cook, stirring frequently, until the onion is browned, about 10 minutes.
 Add to the tomatillo mixture.

 Pulse a couple of times to combine.
-Cut the jalapeno pepper into pieces and add a little bit at a time, pulsing and tasting after each addition, until the heat is at the desired level.
+Cut the jalapeño pepper into pieces and add a little bit at a time, pulsing and tasting after each addition, until the heat is at the desired level.
 Remember that the heat will begin to intensify when the mixture is simmered.
-The sauce should be a puree, but with some chunks of tomatillos.
+The sauce should be a purée, but with some chunks of tomatillos.

 Wipe out the skillet, turn the heat to medium-high, and add 2 teaspoons olive oil.
 Drip a small amount of the tomatillo mixture into the pan.
 If it sizzles loudly, the pan is ready.
 Add the rest of the mixture and, stirring constantly, cook until the mixture thicken and darkens.

-The slaw:
+The slaw

-The tortillas:
+The tortillas

 Wrap 8 corn tortillas in a heavy kitchen towel and place in a steamer set over boiling water.